PabloJM21/ETL-pipeline/README.md

 This project demonstrates an ETL pipeline that extracts sales data from the [Data.gov API](https://api.data.gov/), transforms it, and loads it into a SQL database for further analysis.

 ## Features
-- **API Integration**: Fetches dynamic retail sales data from Data.gov.
+- **API Integration**: Fetches dynamic retail sales data from Data.gov from 2020 to 2024.
+- **Data Extraction, Transformation and Loading**: Extracts only seasonally adjusted data that corresponds to the monthly percentual changes in the sales for each data type in each category.
-- **Data Transformation**: Cleans and aggregates the data for better insights.
+- **Data Transformation**: Aggregates the data
 - **Database Loading**: Stores the processed data in a relational database using SQL.
-- **Automation**: Script can be scheduled using cron jobs for automatic daily updates.

 ## Setup Instructions

 ### Prerequisites
 - Python 3.8 or above
-- PostgreSQL or MySQL (or any preferred SQL database)
+- MySQL
 - API Key from Data.gov (sign up [here](https://api.data.gov/signup/))

 ### Installation